Skip to Content

 Easy 5 Minute Homemade Vapor Rub

 Homemade vapor rub is super quick to make and lasts up to a year.
-When you make your own homemade vapor rub with coconut oil you know exactly what’s in the jar.
+When you make your own homemade lavender salve/rub with coconut oil, you know exactly what’s in the jar.

-The thing I love the most abouts this homemade vapor rub recipe is how fast it is.
-There are all sorts of variation and I’ll share different ones below.
-The one we use is the main one I’m sharing with you today.
+What I love the most about this homemade vapor rub recipe is its fastness.
+There are all sorts of variations, and I’ll share different ones below.
+The one we use is the main one I’m sharing today.

 If you don’t have the ingredients order them on Amazon and make it in two days.